linuxbandit/linuxbandit.github.io/_resume/index-full.md

 ------------------------

 Hobbies
 :   I like reading, and I love travelling.
+Biggest travel so far:
+Transsiberian railway (Russia) -> Mongolia -> China -> Malaysia -> Indonesia -> Viet Nam -> Thailand.

 Sports
 :   At the moment is running only, but I have played so many.
 Artistic gymnastics, karate, sailing, orienteering, rugby, capoeira.